123aswin123/123aswin123.github.io/_posts/2015-03-17-ubuntu-ruby-failed-to-build-gem-native-extension.markdown

   {% endhighlight %}

-Ruby and Rails are especially infamous for such dependency issues and I was in the middle of one right now!
+Ruby and Rails are especially infamous for such dependency issues and I was in the middle of one this time!
 The scripts that run on the Mac would not run in the Linux machine as gems could not be insatlled!

-However doing a ```apt-get install ruby-dev``` would solve the ```ERROR: Failed to build gem native extension``` error.
+**However doing a ```apt-get install ruby-dev``` would solve the ```ERROR: Failed to build gem native extension``` error.**

 I faced these errors while trying to install mysql and nokogiri gems, however the rest_client gem got installed just fine!